-PHW hosts an FAQ on their website with more information about certification and mini-grants.
+PHW hosts an informational page on their website with more information about certification and mini-grants.

 Launching Partners in Health and Wholeness initiatives is not always a smooth process for a congregation.
 Below are some issues PHW has noticed and tips for how churches can overcome them:

-- Once a congregation launches a new initiative, getting congregants to participate is not always an automatic process.
+- Once a faith community launches a new initiative, getting congregants to participate is not always an automatic process.
 It takes hard work, much communication, and intentional relationships to get people on-board and earn their trust.

 - Some congregations are not used to having unscripted guidance when expecting a packaged program.
-The PHW coordinators stress that programs look different from church to church.
-The construction of the program will depend on the immediate health needs in the community, the commitment of the church members, and the resources available.
+The PHW staff stress the need for programs to be contextual.
+The construction of the program will depend on the immediate health needs in the community, the commitment of the faith community members, and the resources available.

 Below are things that PHW regional coordinators suggest to keep in mind when launching a new initiative:

 - Leadership is very important.
-Try to recruit a church lead who is well-respected in the congregation and make sure the other church leaders and staff favor the plan.
+Try to recruit a health lead who is well-respected in the faith community and make sure the other church leaders and staff support the plan.

-- Use a congregation's natural gifts and passions to develop new initiatives.
+- Use a faith community's natural gifts and passions to develop new initiatives.
 For example, if people are more excited about physical activity than nutrition, help them create a walking program as a first step.
 Then, build on this success to begin addressing harder lifestyle changes.

 - Keep faith practices at the forefront of each initiative because that is where the connection, motivation, and conviction for the congregation comes from.

 - Be gentle.
 People will most likely break the health rules they set for themselves in their pledges and fall short of their goals, but offer grace.
-Give your lay leaders, congregations, and clergy plenty of second chances.
+Give your lay leaders, faith communities, and clergy plenty of second chances.